bdeweygit/tragedy-of-the-commons/README.md

 ## Data Model

-Data stored on the server is modeled by two schemas: Canvas and Password.
+Data stored on the server is modeled by two schemas: Canvas and Password

 An Example Password: